 - Opportunities for freelance work and self-employment.

-- As of 2019, there are 57,000 registered architects in the UK.
+- There are 42,170 registered architects in the UK (ARB, 2021).

 Why become an architect?

 The majority of architects enter the profession through full-time study of a five-year, ARB-accredited architecture degree, with periods of leave to gain practical experience.

 - Part 1 - Develops your core architectural skills.
 An undergraduate degree taking three to four years to complete full time.